 - Therapeutic benefits

 Depending on the strain and its chemical composition, you get a combination of the effects above.
 If it’s a high-THC Sativa, chances are you’ll feel euphoric and maybe even a little bit paranoid.
 Indicas, on the other hand, make you feel sleepy, sedated, and extremely comfortable with yourself and the world around you.
 Hybrids, now those are where the magic starts unfolding.
 Creating a hybrid combo work for you isn’t simple, but it’s definitely doable.
+Having your cannabis delivered right to your door with Grassdoor.
+It’s a simple and smart choice!

 Why would you combine strains?